thadguidry/respec/latestVersion.md

 # `latestVersion`

-For W3C Community Groups and Business Groups, it allows you to specify a URL for where the "Latest Version" of a specification can be found (e.g., on Github, using GitHub pages).
+For W3C Community Groups and Business Groups, it allows you to specify a URL for where the "Latest Version" of a specification can be found (e.g., on GitHub, using GitHub pages).

 For regular W3C Working Groups,`latestVersion` is automatically set.
 However, in rare cases, you can override the "Latest Version" to point to a different path or URL.